 Along with all the great reasons to visit the Great Smoky Mountains are just as many reasons to take care of the species that call them home.
-They play a role in a larger food chain and ecosystem, making even the smallest of plants crucial to maintaining a balanced environment.
-Since mostly human interaction with this environment caused these species to suffer, we owe them the space they need to rebound.
-So when you visit the Park, remember to take out everything that you take in and be especially careful on behalf of the fragile inhabitants.
+They play a role in a larger food chain and ecosystem.
+Even the smallest of plants is crucial to maintaining a balanced environment.
+Mostly, human interaction with this environment caused these species to suffer.
+We owe them the space they need to rebound.
+When you visit the Park, remember to pack out everything that you take in, and be especially careful on behalf of the fragile inhabitants.

-The color blue denotes endangered species of the Smokies; plants and animals whose numbers are dangerously close to extinction.
+The color blue denotes endangered species of the Smokies.
+These plants and animals’ numbers are dangerously close to extinction.

-Unfortunately, it is too late for extripated species listed in red, meaning that they no longer exist in the wild in this particular region, although there are some in captivity and elsewhere.
+Unfortunately, it is too late for extirpated species listed in red.
+They no longer exist in the wild in this particular region, although there are some in captivity and elsewhere.

 There is still hope for the species listed in green.
-Their numbers have dwindled (not as significantly as the endangered or extripated species), which places them on the Federal Species of Concern list.
+Their numbers have dwindled (not as significantly as the endangered or extirpated species).
+This places them on the Federal Species of Concern list.

 - Spreading avens (gerum radiatum)

 - Smoky Mountain Mana Grass (Glyceria nubigena)

 - Carolina Northern Flying Squirrel (Glaucomys sabrinus coloratus)